shoutem/cli/README.md

-Shoutem CLI is a tool which helps you build Shoutem extensions
+Shoutem CLI is a command line tool which helps you build Shoutem extensions.

+You can read more about CLI in our [documentation](http://shoutem.github.io/docs/extensions/reference/cli)